 🌶️ Peppers

-San Joaquin jalapeño seeds were sent to me by AAS for me to try this year. jalapeño peppers are compact and produce a lot at once.
-The The reason I
+San Joaquin jalapeño seeds were sent to me by AAS for me to try this year.
+This variety is supposed to be compact and produce a lot at once.
+I normally grow Pot-a-Peno every year because they are similar, a compact plant that produces a lot.
+Best Use: Jalapeño poppers for winter!

 Red Impact is a typical sweet bell pepper, a bit elongated but produces well.
-I got sample seeds from AAS last year and am growing them again.
+I got sample seeds from AAS last year and am growing them again so that's a good sign.

 🌽 Corn, Beans & Peas